-With four furbulous seasons, Minnesota breeds a whole lotta outdoor enthusiasts — and their canine companions.
-From hiking tons of trails to visiting dog parks, skijoring, and dogsledding, we can dig up plenty of dog-friendly activities on milder winter days (or for the uber-hardy).
+With four furbulous seasons, Minnesota breeds a whole lotta outdoor enthusiasts.
+From hiking tons of trails to visiting dog parks, skijoring, and dogsledding, we can dig plenty of dog-friendly activities on milder winter days.

 But sometimes we can’t (or don’t want to) brave the elements.
-When tossing a ball down the hall just won’t cut it anymore, check out our list of INDOOR, off-leash exercise options to burn off excess energy, socialize your furry friend, and combat cabin fever.
+When tossing a ball down the hall just won’t cut it anymore, here are some INDOOR, off-leash exercise options to burn off excess energy, socialize your furry friend, and combat cabin fever.

 Visit an indoor dog park.
-They’re the holy grail of winter off-leash fun, and from December through March, two Stone Mountain Pet Lodge locations have an indoor dog park.
-The Baltimore St. location in Blaine is open Saturdays from 1-4pm and the Brooklyn Park location is open Sundays from 1-4 pm.
-There are occasional closures for events, so call ahead to confirm availability. $10 per family.
+They’re the howl-y grail of winter off-leash fun, and from December through March, Stone Mountain Pet Lodge‘s Blaine and Brooklyn Park locations have indoor dog parks.
+There are occasional closures for events, so call ahead to confirm availability.
 (See video below!)
-There’s also a brand-new indoor dog park in St. Cloud that benefits senior rescue pups.
+There’s also an indoor dog park in St. Cloud that benefits senior rescue pups, and we’ve got TWO NEW INDOOR DOG PARKS coming to Minneapolis: Underdog Park is opening in a matter of weeks, and Unleashed Hounds and Hops is set to welcome woofers in January 2020.
+It’s about time the *real* it-crowd had its pick of hot spots, are we right?

 Get wet in a swimmable space.
 Have a water lover?
 Let him give dock diving a try (or brush up on his skills) in The Dog Tank‘s 45-foot indoor pool in Mendota Heights.
-If you don’t mind a bit of a drive down south, The Paw Pet Resort in Mankato offers a variety of indoor swim options: private, public, and party.
-(See video below!)
+If you don’t mind a bit of a drive down south, The Paw Pet Resort in Mankato offers a variety of indoor swim options: private, public, and party (see video below!).
+Unleash those winter beach bods, buddies.

 Enjoy equipment galore.
-Okay, this one’s only semi-off-leash: Some businesses offer open agility times.
+Okay, this one’s only semi-off-leash: some businesses offer open agility times.
 For example, Fusion Pet Retreat in Minnetonka has open ring sessions one evening per week (registering in advance is recommended).
-Our you could get your dog started in agility training.
+Or you could get your dog started in agility training.
+For even more skillz, these unique training classes cover the basics: dog dancing, barn hunting, and dogalates.
+Why are these dogs more coordinated than we are, tho?

 Or start your own.
 Dog Day Getaway has an 800-square-foot, dog-friendly rentable room, complete with a private entrance and private bathroom.
 The space is perfect for playgroups and other events (think meet-ups, dog birthday parties, and more).
-Similarly, facilities can be rented at Twin Cities Obedience Training Club in Minneapolis and The Canine Coach (multiple locations).
+Similarly, you can rent facilities at Twin Cities Obedience Training Club in Minneapolis and The Canine Coach (multiple locations).
+You know, for Miss Pupularity over there.

 How do you keep the pups entertained during the winter months?
 Tell us in the comments!